 Hike through a narrow volcanic fissure: Just north of Christmas Valley, Crack in the Ground is another stunning natural wonder.
 The volcanic fissure is more than two miles long and up to 70 feet deep and can be hiked along the trail on the bottom.
 Fissures are typically filled in with soil and rock through erosion, but this one remains unfilled because of the arid conditions.
 The bottom of the crack can be about 20 degrees Fahrenheit cooler than at the surface, so bring a jacket.

 See the world’s only Bigfoot trap: In Southern Oregon, you can find the world’s only known Bigfoot trap, a funny way to show affection for our native son of the Pacific Northwest.
 Built in 1974 by a group of enthusiasts who reportedly baited it with meat for six years (only to catch bears), the 10-foot-square wooden box with a trap door is all about the story — so talk it up.
 It’s in the Rogue River-Siskiyou National Forest — between Cave Junction and Ashland — about three-quarters of a mile into the hike on the Collings Mountain Trail starting at the Applegate Lake Hart-Tish Park picnic area.
-Find out more about Oregon’s cryptid hunters here.
+Find out more about Oregon’s cryptid hunters here, and then visit the family-friendly North American Bigfoot Center in Boring — a showcase of collectibles and artifacts including a life-sized replica curated by Cliff Barackman, one of the nation’s leading Bigfoot researchers.

 Visit a house that appears to defy the laws of physics: Yet another must-see is the Oregon Vortex and House of Mystery, just a quick 10 minutes from the highway in Gold Hill.
 Strange things happen here, like balls rolling uphill, brooms standing on end, and people’s heights changing based on where they stand.
 Legend has it that John Litster — a Scottish geologist, mining engineer and physicist — opened the area to the public in the 1930s and conducted thousands of experiments here until his death in 1959.
 Is it all a bunch of illusions, or a real magnetic vortex?
 That’s for you to ponder on the way home.

 Relive fairy tales in a DIY theme park: In the Willamette Valley, just south of Salem, it’s hard to miss the Enchanted Forest, a quirky and homemade theme park inspired by classic fairy tales.
+The park celebrated its 50th anniversary in 2021.
 Since 1971, the Enchanted Forest has entertained families with its unique rides and stunning DIY craftsmanship.
 The park is filled with storybook characters like Humpty Dumpty, Alice in Wonderland and Pinocchio — each with an old-school made-in-Oregon flair.

 Take a selfie with “The Simpsons” in Springfield: In 2014, Oregon native and “The Simpsons” creator Matt Groening collaborated with Twentieth Century Fox Film Corporation artist Julius Preite to create a larger-than-life street mural in the very town that inspired the fictional Springfield.
 You can’t miss the 15-by-30-foot mural gracing the exterior wall of the Emerald Art Center.
 It’s one of several murals that make up the Springfield Mural Walking Tour as well as the Unofficial Simpsons Tour, which includes stops around the South Willamette Valley.